 A second is the DFL’s enormous spending advantage.
 Republicans were vastly outspent.

 A third is the use to which the money was put, hammering a potent message based on a persistent lie regarding health care.
 Alliance for a Better Minnesota spent more than $5 million saturating television with the ads from the first day of the general election campaign.
 [Below is “Louise’s story,” the ABM ad I saw most frequently.
 Message: GOP gubernatorial nominee Jeff Johnson will kill you.]

 I was interested in two races in particular: Keith Ellison’s for attorney general and Ilhan Omar’s to succeed Ellison in Congress.

 These races are related.
 The DFL had endorsed Ellison for reelection as the Fifth District congressional representative and endorsed gay millennial Matt Pelikan for attorney general at their state convention.

-At the last minute Ellison filed to run in the DFL primary to run against Pelikan for the DFL attorney general nomination.
+At the last minute Ellison filed to run in the DFL primary against Pelikan for the DFL attorney general nomination.
 That opened the door for Ilhan Omar to seek the DFL endorsement to succeed Ellison at the specially convened Fifth District DFL endorsing convention on June 17.
 It was obvious to all informed observers that Ellison had engineered his move in a manner calculated to ensure Omar’s endorsement at the special June 17 endorsing convention.